apache/flink/docs/setup/aws.md

 {% panel **Note:** You don't have to configure this manually if you are running [Flink on EMR](#emr-elastic-mapreduce). %}

 Hadoop's S3 FileSystem clients are packaged in the `hadoop-aws`.
 This JAR and all its dependencies need to be added to Flink's classpath, i.e. the class path of both Job and TaskManagers.
+Depending on which FileSystem implementation and which Flink and Hadoop version you use, you need to provide different dependencies (see below).

 There are multiple ways of adding JARs to Flink's class path, the easiest being simply to drop the JARs in Flink's `/lib` folder.
-You need to copy the `hadoop-aws` JAR with all its dependencies (for Hadoop 2.6 that would be `hadoop-aws-2.6.2.jar` and `guava-11.0.2.jar` found in `share/hadoop/tools/lib`).

-You can also export the directory containing these JARs (e.g. `hadoop-2.6.2/share/hadoop/tools/lib`) as part of the `HADOOP_CLASSPATH` environment variable on all machines.
+You need to copy the `hadoop-aws` JAR with all its dependencies.
+You can also export the directory containing these JARs as part of the `HADOOP_CLASSPATH` environment variable on all machines.

+#### Flink for Hadoop 2.7

+Depending on which file system you use, please add the following dependencies.
+You can find these as part of the Hadoop binaries in `hadoop-2.7/share/hadoop/tools/lib`:

+- `S3AFileSystem`:
+  - `hadoop-aws-2.7.2.jar`
+  - `aws-java-sdk-1.7.4.jar`
+  - `httpcore-4.2.5.jar`
+  - `httpclient-4.2.5.jar`

+- `NativeS3FileSystem`:
+  - `hadoop-aws-2.7.2.jar`
+  - `guava-11.0.2.jar`

+Note that `hadoop-common` is available as part of Flink, but Guava is shaded by Flink.

+#### Flink for Hadoop 2.6

+Depending on which file system you use, please add the following dependencies.
+You can find these as part of the Hadoop binaries in `hadoop-2.6/share/hadoop/tools/lib`:

+- `S3AFileSystem`:
+  - `hadoop-aws-2.6.4.jar`
+  - `aws-java-sdk-1.7.4.jar`
+  - `httpcore-4.2.5.jar`
+  - `httpclient-4.2.5.jar`

+- `NativeS3FileSystem`:
+  - `hadoop-aws-2.6.4.jar`
+  - `guava-11.0.2.jar`

+Note that `hadoop-common` is available as part of Flink, but Guava is shaded by Flink.

+#### Flink for Hadoop 2.4 and earlier

+These Hadoop versions only have support for `NativeS3FileSystem`.
+This comes pre-packaged with Flink for Hadoop 2 as part of `hadoop-common`.
+You don't need to add anything to the classpath.

 {% top %}